helix-collective/hx-deploy-tool/docs/userguide/2-stepbystepexamples/1-basic-example.md

 ```

-You can read more about the release archive and configuration in [Managing your release archive](/hx-deploy-tool/docs/userguide/3-reference/2-release-archive), and [Camus2 configuration](/hx-deploy-tool/docs/userguide/3-reference/1-camus2-config)
+You can read more about the release archive and configuration in [Managing your release archive](/hx-deploy-tool/userguide/3-reference/2-release-archive), and [Camus2 configuration](/hx-deploy-tool/userguide/3-reference/1-camus2-config)

+Example templates, including templates for this example, can be found [here](https://github.com/helix-collective/hx-deploy-tool/templates/)

 Copy the executable binary that you downloaded as part of the latest release to a suitable folder for execution.